 EXPERIENTIAL LEARNING, SOCRATIC METHODS

-Many parents learn through trial and error that weekly therapy sessions alone cannot deliver the transformations they hoped for.
-Interpersonal skills and emotional intelligence can’t be taught through lectures and video lessons – children need opportunities to practice! curaJOY creates simulated and real-life experiences that facilitate the learning and mastery of skills like impulse control, problem-solving, making friends, decision making, and bouncing back from hardships.
-Our program also necessitates the continued practice of learned skills in real life and offline social interactions.
+Weekly therapy sessions alone cannot deliver the transformations they want.
+Interpersonal skills and emotional intelligence can’t be taught through lectures – children need opportunities to practice.
+Unseen in any other tools, curaJOY facilitates offline social interactions and the amount of real-life practice necessary for the mastery of skills like impulse control, problem-solving, making friends, decision making, and bouncing back from hardships.
+Our model of continuous practice and reinforcements means lasting change.

 Diverse and inclusive